Home » Everything About Kwanzaa – Meaning, Gifts and How to Celebrate

 African American Kwanzaa festival.
 Seven Kinara candlestick.

-On Wednesday, everyone walked into their shift, ready to learn about what Linda was going to teach them today.
+On Wednesday, everyone walked into their shift, ready to learn what Linda would teach them today.
 This time, the topic was gifting!
-Linda reassured everyone that her whole family receives Kwanzaa gifts.
+Linda reassured everyone that her whole family received Kwanzaa gifts.
 (Yes, on top of their holiday gifts!)
 In fact – her family has a tradition.
 Everyone gets matching t-shirts in the Kwanzaa colors.
 They take turns creating different designs and showcasing their creativity.
 That’s just one of Linda’s favorite Kwanzaa gift ideas.

 She explained that the best part about the holiday is that the gifts come from the heart.
 It can be a box full of yummy treats, a basket filled with their favorite goodies, or something they need around the office.
 There is no right or wrong answer!